nguyenht65/LoLGuilde/README.md

 # LoLib

-An iOS application to help player know more information about Riot Game's League Of Legends
+A simple iOS application to help player know more information about Riot Game's League Of Legends

-Not update anymore!!!
+You can change to newest version game at class GameVersion in Networking!!!
+Have fun with it